 MOUNTAIN MEANDERERS | Sharon Henry

-We loving our Cape Town adventures so far and today’s excursion has been arranged by our friend, Billy Leisegang.
-The Mountain Meanderers are a group of retirees refusing to succumb to the ‘old age’ stereotype preferring instead to maintain their fitness with weekly jaunts on hiking trails in Cape Town.
+We loving our Cape Town adventures so far and today’s excursion has been arranged by friend, Billy Leisegang to join the Mountain Meanderers, a hiking club of retirees refusing to succumb to the ‘old age’ stereotype.
+Preferring instead to maintain their fitness with weekly jaunts on hiking trails in Cape Town.
 Let’s hope we can keep up!

-Constantia Nek, part of the Table Mountain range, is being assaulted today by the group of nine, plus Darrin and I. We start at moderate pace, following a neatly cut path that is soon heading upward quite steeply.
+Constantia Nek, on the south east side of the Table Mountain range, is being assaulted today by a group of nine, plus Darrin and I. We start at moderate pace, following a neatly cut path that is soon heading quite steeply upward.
 It’s a beautiful day and getting acquainted with everyone as we walk helps the climb.

 From the get-go the group proves that 60 and 70 is obviously the new 40.
 Ian, a quiet 77 year old, tells me he runs ultra marathons; races that go beyond the traditional 42k.
 He is also an active member of a Tuesday walking group, so he hikes twice a week.